KSP-KOS/KSLib/doc/lib_menu.md

 description:
   * Show a menu, return user's choice.
-  * This should be preferred to open_menu_indexed when making a menu because strings as return values are more self-explanetory.
+  * This should be preferred to open_menu_indexed when making a menu because strings as return values are more self-explanatory.

 ### open_menu_indexed